bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 ### Isolation levels

 The problems discussed before can be avoided by using the right isolation level.
-We should consider, though, that the "higher" level of isolation we prescribe, the lower the throughput of the database system will be.
+We should consider, though, that the "higher" the level of isolation we prescribe, the lower the throughput of the database system will be.
 Also, we might face deadlocks (see below).
 Our goal, thus, is a *compromise* between a suitable isolation level and performance.

 The ANSI/ISO SQL standard defines the following isolation levels: